simbli/seacharts/README.md

 data, allowing for loading of more specific (smaller) areas of interest into memory during runtime.

+See the documentation for each top-level ENC method for all API usage and visualization possibilities currently available to the SeaCharts package.

-### Visualizing the environment
+### Interactive environment visualization
 The `ENC.show_display` method is used to show a Matplotlib figure plot of the loaded seacharts features.
 Zoom and pan the environment view using the mouse scroll button, and holding and dragging the plot with left click, respectively.

-Dark mode may be toggled using the `d` key, and individual layers visibility may be toggled on and off using the `t`, `g`,`h`, `b`, and `l` keys.
+Fullscreen mode may be toggled using the `f` key, and dark mode may be toggled using the `d` key.
+An optional colorbar showing the various depth legends may be toggled using the `c` key.
+Moreover, the visibility of each individual layer may be toggled on and off using the `t`, `g`,`h`, `b`, and `l` keys.
+Press and hold the left `Alt` key and press any of the arrow keys to move the anchor of the figure window.

 A controllable ownship with a sector horizon of hazards and arrows pointing to the closest point on a polygon within it may be added and toggled through the `o`, `z` and `a` keys, respectively.
 Steer the ship with the arrows keys.